-As you know a diabetic patient has a high glucose level in the blood which makes the problem.
+As you know, a diabetic patient has a high glucose level in the blood, which causes the problem.

 High glucose levels cause stiffening of arteries and vasoconstriction which slow down the circulation and delivery of nutrients.

 High glucose levels serve as a medium for bacteria where bacteria nourish and make the wound more damaging.

 III.
 Damage to small blood vessels and tissues: